 DAWs, are complex programs at first, but as you go deeper into their tools, mastering them will be a matter of time.
 All Digital Audio Workstations have similar features and workspaces, so you can consider that by learning one, the learning curve will be natural for other software of the same style.

 Here we will talk a little about how it is to start in the digital audio production and editing world of each of the DAWs:

 It’s generally easier to learn to use for amateurs than other DAWs, thanks to the design of its piano roll and step sequencer.
-This program is an excellent option to start in music production.
+This DAW is an excellent option to start with music production.

 The intuitive and graphically striking interface of Logic Pro X makes it also an easy DAW to master.
 It does not mean that in a month, you will be professional, but yes, that the learning curve will be intermediate compared to other, more sophisticated software.

 Due to a large number of items in your library, it will take a long time to get to know them and delve into them.

 About Cubase, we can find relative levels of difficulty, because comparing it with FL Studio or Ableton in the field of recording and editing, Cubase is a simpler one.
 But comparing its sequencing interface, Cubase would lose the bet for being a little more complicated in this section.